salverrs/Remaining-Casts/README.md

 This plugin shows the remaining number of casts for spells.

 - The remaining casts can be displayed on the menu tooltip, spell tooltip and as individual infoboxes.
-- Autocast tooltips are replaced with the active spell name and it's remaining casts.
+- Autocast tooltips are replaced with the active spell name and its remaining casts.
 - Spells can be whitelisted, blacklisted and pinned by name.
 - Chat warnings can be configured at predefined cast amounts.